 - Shout-Out: The story has several, though none of the things referred to likely exist in the story's universe.
-The story's title refers to A. A. Milne; Egregious, Rheinstein, and Badly's alias all refer to Monty Python and the Holy Grail; Badly refers to Simon & Garfunkel; and Rhubarb refers to Hatsune Miku (indirectly, in the roleplay resources), MC Hammer, Backstroke of the West, and Paul Simon.
+The story's title refers to A. A. Milne; Egregious, Rheinstein, and Badly's alias all refer to Monty Python and the Holy Grail; Badly refers to Simon & Garfunkel; and Rhubarb refers to Hatsune Miku (indirectly, in the roleplay resources), MC Hammer, Backstroke of the West, Paul Simon, and BIONICLE.

 - Stunned Silence: Egregious falls into one of these when extremely confused by Levani's confusion over his lack of reaction to her revelation of her gender.